Standing on dazzling white sand, looking out over the vast Gulf of Mexico, you will fall in love with Sarasota.

 It starts—as scientists tell us all life did—with the sea.
-Standing on dazzling white sand, looking out over the vast Gulf of Mexico, you fall in love with Sarasota.
+Standing on dazzling white sand, looking out over the vast Gulf of Mexico, you will fall in love with Sarasota.
 And if you happen to be doing that at sunset, when the mirror-calm water shimmers with every imaginable shade of pink and gold and purple, you fall even harder.
 It happened to me and my friends and neighbors, and if this is your very first visit, I can pretty much guarantee it will happen to you.

 But if, like me and so many thousands of others, you end up following your heart to make your home on these shores, you soon realize that our city offers all sorts of riches beyond our beaches, from world-class arts, sports and outdoor adventures to intriguing shops and a lively dining scene.
 All that makes Sarasota a great place to live as well as to visit—although I confess you can get so caught up in your everyday life that, as longtime lovers often do, you neglect what drew you together in the first place.